MyMEng/BlackJack/README.md

 To run the code one needs to have `R`, `R-dev`, `SWI-Prolog` and `r..eal` installed.

+The `pldoc` generated documentation of the code is available [here](http://so-cool.github.io/BlackJack).

 ## Pre-configuration
 There are number of parameters available, to customize the program.
 They are listed at the top of each package file.